this picture and the next two: screenprints from the

 This castle was created by Alexander Nemov, a retired forensic expert at Yekaterinburg's police force.
 In the early 1990's he acquired a plot of land in Yekaterinburg where he built a house with a curious architecture that did not comply with the official regulations.
 Rather than spending money to adapt the house, he sold it, and -meanwhile retired- made a trip around Europe from the money.

-Once back, he decided to build a shelter in the forest and continue his life in the forest, in particular to test his own strength and distance himself from civilization.
-That happened about the year 2000.
+Once back, he decided to build a shelter in the forest and continue his life there, in particular to test his own strength and distance himself from civilization.
+That happened around the year 2000.

 On a forest plot he did not own, using stones, clay and wood available around, he constructed a house with three floors, towers and turrets, transitional galleries and bridges.
 It had terraces and various interior rooms, such as a bedroom, a sauna, a workshop and a library.